About Soft Power, Hard Problems

 Not charm.
 Not reputation.
 Not diplomatic influence in the traditional sense.

-In practice it looks like this: who takes your calls and actually changes course.
+In practice it looks like this.
+Who takes your calls and actually changes course.
 Which rooms you can convene and who shows up when you ask.
 Where your framing of an issue tends to stick - inside your organisation, your sector, or wider debates.
 Which standards, norms, or protocols quietly reflect your thinking.

 What I mean by hard problems